 After making a few toys, I started to sell them at places like Kenilworth Market and I even had a stall in the Abbey Fields on Carnival day.
 But It was a slow start.

 Every month I would make enough toys to sell at local Craft Events and in the Cotswolds.
 I would also produce enough of my littletoy-kits for my practical toy-making workshops at schools, museums and historic sites.
-Eventually, I became Tudor Toymaker to English Heritage, and Victorian Toymaker for the National Trust and other museums.
+Eventually, I became Tudor Toymaker to English Heritage, and Victorian Toymaker for the National Trust, and at various museums.

 My little toy-kitscould be completed by almost any child within 40 minutes.
 I made a range of about 40 different toys, which meant I could spend a whole day with a single class.